Italian Stuffing Recipe for Thanksgiving

 - salt and pepper to taste

-- While pasta is cooking, brown ground beef or sausage in large saute pan.
+- While pasta is cooking, crumble and brown Italian pork, chicken or turkey sausage in large saute pan.
 Season with salt and pepper.

-- Let cooked pasta and meat cool, combine into large bowl.
-Add chopped spinach to bowl and mix to combine.
-Add stuffing and continue to stir.
-Add beaten eggs, salt and pepper to mixture and mix well.
+- Combine pasta and sausage in a large mixing bowl.
+Add chopped spinach to bowl and stir to combine.
+Add herbed stuffing and continue to stir.
+Taste and season with salt and pepper, then add beaten eggs to mixture and mix well.

-- Pour mixture into baking dishes (I used corning ware).
-Pour chicken stock over stuffing, I used a little less than 1 can for 2 large corning ware dishes.
-Cover the casseroles and place into 350 degree oven for about 30 minutes until cooked through and starting to brown.
+- Pour stuffing mixture into lightly greased baking dishes (I usually use corningware).
+Pour chicken stock evenly over stuffing.
+Cover the casseroles and place into 350 degree oven for about 30 – 35 minutes until cooked through and starting to brown.
 At this point, take cover off casseroles and let cook for another 5-10 minutes so top gets golden brown and crunchy.